Philippine top judge, Duterte's critic, ousted by colleagues

 "So I'm putting you on notice that I am now your enemy.
 And you have to be out of the Supreme Court," Duterte said in a speech last month, in which he said he requested lawmakers to "go into the impeachment right away.'"

+Sereno was the first woman to head the Supreme Court and also the first chief justice to be forced out through a government petition.
+Her predecessor, Renato Corona, was impeached by the House in 2011 and became the first chief justice to be convicted in the 2012 Senate trial for failing to accurately disclose his bank deposits and properties.

-International rights groups and local critics have accused Duterte of drifting toward authoritarianism after declaring martial law in the south amid a major attack by pro-Islamic State group militants last year.
-The five-month siege was quelled but martial law has been extended.
+International rights groups and local critics have accused the 73-year-old Duterte of drifting toward authoritarianism after declaring martial law in the south amid a major attack by pro-Islamic State group militants last year.

+Associated Press journalists Bullit Marquez and Joeal Calupitan contributed to this report.